Big Brother (Dutch TV series): Logo

-Ethics and Debate
+Ethics and debate

 Upon the announcement of the program's format, a debate arose about its ethical acceptability.
-It was not known whether participants would be shown showering or in the toilet.
+It was not known whether participants would be shown showering or on the toilet.
 Though both had been deemed unacceptable, only the latter still holds.
 Experts argued whether participants should be protected against themselves and whether participation would cause psychological or emotional damage.
 This discussion included the moral panic in Sweden after the first contestant voted off Expedition Robinson killed himself; his family reportedly blaming the rejection he felt due to being unpopular with the public.

 P. van Lange, a social psychologist at the Vrije Universiteit Amsterdam pointed out the similarity to the Stanford Prison Experiment (1971).
-Participants in that experiment were placed in a jail, where half played guards and the other half prisoners.
+Participants in that experiment were placed in a jail, where half of them played guards and the other half prisoners.
 In six days, the experiment derailed.
-The guards became aggressive, repressive and sadistic.
-They transformed into personalities outside their normal selves.
+The guards became aggressive, repressive, narcissistic, and sadistic.
+They transformed into personalities beyond their normal selves.
 "From the Stanford-experiment may be concluded that human behavior is largely summoned by the local circumstances", added his colleague J. van der Pligt, professor at the Universiteit van Amsterdam.
 "People get carried away," said A. Bergsma of Psychologie Magazine.
 "Isolation becomes reality.
 They lose themselves in the experiment.
 There are no checks and balances.
 If there is no correction, they will derail one after another."
 All experts agreed that the big reward for the winner increased the chance of accidents.
 But not all had a negative opinion.
 A. Lange, a professor of clinical psychology at the Universiteit van Amsterdam indicated that the program could produce certain insights not possible to achieve any more in socio-psychological research because the psychological well-being of the participant had been given greater importance.
 "The design of the programme is the wet dream of a psychological researcher.
 Nowhere in the world an ethical commission will be found that would agree to such a design", agreed psycho-physiologist A. Gaillard of the Netherlands Organisation for Applied Scientific Research.

-From the moment Big Brother scored high ratings, the debate shifted to what this fact implied about the character of the Dutch, and if sexual explicit and terms of abuse suited the early broadcasting.
-What was considered voyeurism now became mainstream entertainment.
+Once Big Brother first started scoring high ratings, the debate shifted to what this implied about the character of the Dutch, and if the sexually explicit content and terms of abuse in the program suited early broadcasting.
+What was considered voyeurism had now became mainstream entertainment.
 One explanation was that people had become more isolated and were searching for others to identify with.
 In this view, talking about Big Brother took the place of backbiting and scandal on the village green.

 The debate in the Netherlands has died down and reality TV has become a standard of television programming.
 In hindsight, it nonetheless became clear that some housemates (like first season's Bart en Ruud) suffered psychological problems akin to post traumatic stress disorder.